cisagov/Malcolm/README.md

 * `malcolmnetsec/pcap-monitor` (based on `debian:bullseye-slim`)
 * `malcolmnetsec/pcap-zeek` (based on `debian:bullseye-slim`)

 Alternately, if you have forked Malcolm on GitHub, [workflow files](./.github/workflows/) are provided which contain instructions for GitHub to build the docker images and [sensor](#Hedgehog) and [Malcolm](#ISO) installer ISOs.
 The resulting images are named according to the pattern `ghcr.io/owner/malcolmnetsec/image:branch` (e.g., if you've forked Malcolm with the github user `romeogdetlevjr`, the `arkime` container built for the `main` would be named `ghcr.io/romeogdetlevjr/malcolmnetsec/arkime:main`).
-To run your local instance of Malcolm using these images instead of the official ones, you'll need to edit your `docker-compose.yml` file(s) and replace the `image:` tags according to this new pattern.
+To run your local instance of Malcolm using these images instead of the official ones, you'll need to edit your `docker-compose.yml` file(s) and replace the `image:` tags according to this new pattern, or use the bash helper script `./shared/bin/github_image_helper.sh` to pull and re-tag the images.

 ## <a name="Packager"></a>Pre-Packaged installation files